 Simone M. Scully is a writer, editor, photographer, and playwright based in New York.

-Simone is currently the editor of branded written content at Good Media Group (Upworthy & GOOD).
-She oversees a team of staff writers, contractors, and freelancers to pitch, assign, produce, and edit creative, fact-checked stories that both engage audiences on both websites and satisfy clients' needs.
+Simone is currently the content collaborations editor at Good Media Group (Upworthy & GOOD).
+She oversees a team of writers, contractors, and freelancers in the execution of all sponsored and branded content on these two sites.
+She pitches, assigns, produces, and edits creative, engaging, fact-checked stories that meet the editorial standards of both websites and satisfy clients' campaign goals.

-She also writes about science, health, the environment, travel, social causes, animals, and the arts.
-Her work has also appeared on Weather.com, Nautilus, Audubon magazine, Narratively, Geek.com, Business Insider, Spectrum (Columbia's School of Social Work's magazine), WhatToExpect.com, and Inside New York.
+She also writes about numerous topics and issues, including science, health, the environment, travel, social good, animals, and the arts.
+Her work has appeared on Weather.com, Nautilus, Audubon magazine, Narratively, Geek.com, WhatToExpect.com, Everyday Health, Mashable, AskMen.com, Spectrum (Columbia's School of Social Work's magazine), and Inside New York.

 She is a graduate of Columbia University Graduate School of Journalism, where she received her Master's degree in Journalism and was awarded the John Horgan Award for Critical Science Journalism.

 Born in Minnesota, Simone moved to Toulouse, France when she was four years old.
 She lived in France for 14 years, then moved to London to study International Relations at the London School of Economics and Political Science.

 As a playwright, she writes under the pen name Simone Marie Martelle.
 She has an MFA in Playwriting from Columbia University's School of the Arts.
 Her work has been performed at the San Francisco Fringe Festival, Manhattan Repertory Theater, 13th Street Repertory Theatre, the Hovey Players SummerFest, and at Curan Repertory Theatre.